2014 All-Ireland Senior Ladies' Football Championship final

 Cork came from ten points down to defeat Dublin by 2–13 to 2–12 and win their ninth All-Ireland title.
-At half-time, Dublin were in control, leading by 1–7 to 0–4 and when Lindsay Peat netted her second goal in the 35th minute, Dublin established a 2–8 to 0–7 lead.
+At half-time, Dublin was in control, leading by 1–7 to 0–4 and when Lindsay Peat netted her second goal in the 35th minute, Dublin established a 2–8 to 0–7 lead.
 With fifteen minutes remaining, Cork trailed by 0–6 to 2–10 and Dublin were on the verge of their second All-Ireland title.
 However Cork launched a comeback with goals from subs Rhona Ní Bhuachalla and Eimear Scally.
 The score was level at 2–11 each with seven minutes left.
 Dublin briefly regained the lead when Siobhán Woods scored a point before Cork levelled with a Ciara O'Sullivan point.
 Geraldine O'Flynn had the final say with a winning point two minutes from the end.